bcgov/hsb-dashboard/README.md

 bash do go
 ```

+The Dashboard web application is setup for hot-reload within a Docker container.

 ## Database Migrations

 Database migrations are built with Entity Framework.
 Dotnet tooling provides a Code-First approach to database migration, which enables the generation of migrations that apply new versions and perform rollbacks to prior versions.
 These tools provide a simple repeatable and testable Infrastructure as Code implementation.